OKDP/okdp-spark-auth-filter/README.md

 Another limitation, is that depending on the oidc provider, the number of redirect URIs per oidc client can be limited and the usage of URIs pattern can also be [prohibited](https://www.ietf.org/archive/id/draft-ietf-oauth-security-topics-25.html).

-A new central portal UI is under development to support more authorization grants (PKCE), simplify dynamic discovery, log/monitoring tracking and provides shortcuts to easily navigate and filter the spark applications.
+A new central portal UI is under development to support more authorization grants (public clients/PKCE), simplify dynamic discovery, log/monitoring tracking and provides shortcuts to easily navigate and filter the spark applications.